RobertoOnidi/ScorepochsGUI/README.md

     ![image](https://github.com/RobertoOnidi/ScorepochsGUI/assets/145294028/673fa2e7-ccf3-4e02-bd95-fac682052a26)

 14. Start the web server
-Activate the Venv if not already activated
+Activate the Venv if not already activated (steps no. 4 and 6)

-16.
+Change the current folder
+cd C:\scorepochs\scorepochsprj

+Start the web server
+python manage.py runserver

+15. Open a new window in a web browser, and go to http://127.0.0.1:8000/scorepochsapp